 7.7 Unless instructed to the contrary, the E-Discovery Response Team will send notices to Key Persons and Custodians informing them of the Legal Hold and instructing them to take relevant steps to immediately preserve any information.
 Where feasible, these notices will be delivered in person

-7.8 The Assistant to the VP for Administration will compile all minutes and other documentation of the process for records purposes
+7.8 Management Services will compile all minutes and other documentation of the process for records purposes

 7.9 The E-Discovery Response Team will notify the VP for Administration of the steps that are being taken, including any recommendation for outside vendor support